Account-based marketing (ABM)

 The process of dividing and organizing data to group similar data together based on chosen parameters, in order to use it more efficiently within marketing programs.

 Stands for SSH File Transfer Protocol, or Secure File Transfer Protocol – a network protocol used for secure file transfer over secure shell

 Insights on a company’s current technology choices.
 Technographic data provides insight into a company’s technology stack, as well as their intent to buy further tech solutions.
 It’s like demographics, but it’s about technology rather than people.
 In fact, it’s a portmanteau of the two words: technology + demographics.

-The set of technology tools in an organization used to perform the business duties.
+The set of technology tools in an organization used to perform business duties.
 Each department may have its own tech stack, representing the layered tools used to complete the job at hand.
 For example, a modern marketing team likely has a CRM tool, a marketing automation tool, file storing tools, collaboration and design tools.

 Sometimes called a spider, is an Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).
-Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of others sites’ web content.
+Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of other sites’ web content.